hewsondev/policies/source/sections/09-configuration_management_policy.md

 2. Provisioning the first Salt server for a production pod requires bootstrapping Salt.
 The VP Engineering will oversee provisioning a new Salt server.
    * Once the Salt server has been bootstrapped, the ops team member will apply the baseline configuration to the Salt server by performing a `highstate` operation as usual.
 3. Critical infrastructure services such as logging, monitoring, LDAP servers, or Windows Domain Controllers must be configured with appropriate Salt states.
-   * These Salt states have been approved by the VP Engineering and CTO to be in accordance with all Datica policies, including setting appropriate:
+   * These Salt states have been approved by the VP Engineering and CTO to be in accordance with all LifeCo policies, including setting appropriate:
      * Audit logging requirements.
      * Password size, strength, and expiration requirements.
      * Transmission encryption requirements.